Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Traffic Scenario

 \section{Traffic Scenario}

-In this study, we create driving strategies for a mandatory merging scenario in a highway environment.
+We are interested in a merging scenario in a highway environment.
 To build a high-fidelity simulation environment, we use real traffic-data that is available online.
 The details are explained in the following subsections.